-Keep in mind that some of the rates listed above (which are subject to change) are for tee times during normal hours.
+Keep in mind that rates change, and tee times during normal hours may differ from off-hours.
 If you're willing to get up early for a twilight tee time, you can save even more.

 This article was edited by Gina Tarnacki.